Adaptive Transfer Clustering: A Unified Framework: Introduction

-\item \textbf{Testing for clustering structures:} There is also a growing body of theoretical and applied work investigating the testing problems for the common structures across different sources or views \cite{gao2022testing2, gao2020clusterings, gao2022testing, yuan2024testing, MSD24, simpson2013permutation, fujita2014non}.
+\item \textbf{Testing for clustering structures:} There is also a growing body of theoretical and applied work investigating the testing problems for the common structures across different sources or views \citep{gao2022testing2, gao2020clusterings, gao2022testing, yuan2024testing, MSD24, simpson2013permutation, fujita2014non}.
 A closely related work is \cite{gao2022testing}, which proposes to test whether two datasets from GMMs share a common clustering structure and derives a sharp detection boundary.
-However, for the task of clustering, it remains unknown whether a naïve dichotomous strategy, based on their testing procedure, is optimal.
+However, for the task of clustering, it remains unknown whether a naÃƒÂ¯ve dichotomous strategy, based on their testing procedure, is optimal.
 See \Cref{sec:warm-up} for discussion on difference between clustering (label estimation) and testing. \end{itemize}

-\paragraph*{Organization} \Cref{sec:warm-up} introduces the two-component symmetric univariate Gaussian mixture model as a warm-up example and presents the adaptive transfer clustering algorithm together with theoretical guarantees. \Cref{sec:method} extends the methodology to a general framework applicable to other models. \Cref{sec:theory} provides theoretical analysis within the general framework, with an application to the two-component symmetric $d$-dimensional Gaussian mixture model fully adaptive to unknown parameters. \Cref{sec:numerical} validates the effectiveness of the proposed algorithm through extensive simulations. \Cref{sec:realdata} demonstrates the application of the our method to three real-world datasets. \Cref{sec:disc} concludes the paper and discusses future directions.
-All the proofs of theoretical results are included in the Appendix.
+\paragraph*{Organization} \Cref{sec:warm-up} introduces the two-component symmetric univariate Gaussian mixture model as a warm-up example and presents the adaptive transfer clustering algorithm together with theoretical guarantees. \Cref{sec:method} extends the methodology to a general framework applicable to other models. \Cref{sec:theory} provides theoretical analysis within the general framework, with an application to the two-component symmetric $d$-dimensional Gaussian mixture model fully adaptive to unknown parameters. \Cref{sec:realdata} demonstrates the application of the our method to three real-world datasets. \Cref{sec:disc} concludes the paper and discusses future directions.
+Extensive simulations validates the effectiveness of the proposed algorithm and all proofs of theoretical results are included in the Appendix.